Skip to main content

 Common Disqualifiers

-• Nationality of Iran, North Korea, or currently OFAC/EU-sanctioned states
+• Nationality of Iran, North Korea, or a currently OFAC/EU/UN-sanctioned state

-• Previous CBI application refusal in another Caribbean jurisdiction
+• Previous CBI application refusal in any Caribbean jurisdiction

 Approved Agents